 - Relationships with Customers

 - Demand forecasting

 - Smart roads

 - AR-VR technologies

 The entire process of the supply chain has been revolutionized in the last decade with advanced technologies.
 AI and machine learning (ML) are becoming the driving innovation strategies of businesses in logistics and supply chain.
 Algorithms gain more power with agile decisions like the Internet of Things (IoT), cloud computing, and predictive analytics.

-Amounts of data, collected by warehousing and transportation systems, can be used for optimizing the goods delivery, balancing supply and demand.
-The potential of AI in logistics and supply chain allows the companies to track their operations, optimize supply chain planning, enhance supply chain management productivity, and scale business strategies.
+Amounts of data, collected by warehousing and transportation systems, can be used for optimizing the goods delivery and balancing supply and demand.
+The potential of AI in logistics and supply chain allows companies to track their operations, optimize supply chain planning, enhance supply chain management productivity, and scale business strategies.

 To improve everything from process automation to greater visibility into integrated and real-time data, AI is used to better anticipate events, avoid risks, and create solutions.
 In simple words, if AI is the car, then machine learning is the engine.

 Companies that do not significantly accelerate process times may be at a serious competitive disadvantage.
 The logistics industry has adopted AI mostly for 4 business functions which are service operations, product and service development, marketing and sales, and supply chain management.